ebrym/SparkifyCapstoneProject/README.md

 ## 5. Conclusion

-The goal of the project is to help the Sparkify service to retain the customers.
+The goal of the project is to help the Sparkify service to retain their customers.
 The proposed solution to reach this goal is as follows:
 * A large part of the solution is the preprocessing of the initial data.
-Transformming the data into records in terms of each Sparkify customer.
+Transforming the data into records in terms of each Sparkify customer.
 Feature engineering and preprocessing were required in order to prepare the data ready for machine learning.
 * The second large part of the solution is the machine learning pipeline, which predicts customer churn.
 I tried several classifiers and compared their F1 scores to choose the best performing solution.
 I also tuned the classifiers with the help of a grid search and cross-validation for the chosen classifier.
 * The last part of the solution is the web application which demonstrates the churn prediction.
 The web application allows the user to enter the information about the customer and then identifies whether this customer is about to churn.
 * All parts of the solution are built in Python using Spark.

 The most challenging parts of this project is feature engineering and the refinement of the model.
 In feature engineering it is quite challenging to determine which features to use for prediction and on one hand will help to predict churn and will not overfit the model on the other.
-Also, i had difficulties setting up spark enviroment on my local maching in other to build and train the ML model as well as running the web app.
+Also, i had difficulties setting up spark enviroment on my local machine in order to build and train the ML model as well as running the web app.

 ### Improvement
-In order to improve on the proposed solution, the follow might be considered:
+In order to improve on the proposed solution, the following might be considered:
 * Use larger dataset for machine learning.
 Having more data could raise the robustness of the model.
 * Try model stacking to raise the accuracy of the prediction.
 * Try more algorithms (Train time was an issue).